EUV lithography optics from ZEISS

 Optics with extreme precision

-Since ultraviolet light is absorbed by all materials – including air, ZEISS SMT created an optical system for the EUV lithography machine.
+Since extreme ultraviolet light is absorbed by all materials – including air, ZEISS SMT created an optical system for the EUV lithography machine.
 This operates in the vacuum chamber and is made up of curved mirrors.
 Even the smallest irregularities lead to imaging errors.
 Therefore, the world's most precise mirror with a multilayer coating (so-called Bragg mirror) was developed for EUV lithography.
-If you were to enlarge such a mirror to the size of Germany, the largest unevenness – the Zugspitze, so to speak – would be a whole 0.1 millimeters high.
+If you were to enlarge such an EUV mirror to the size of Germany, the largest unevenness – the Zugspitze, so to speak – would be a whole 0.1 millimeters high.

 Exceptional coating